szarroug3/X-Ray_Calibre_Plugin/README.md

 	6. Files to create/send
 		- This will let you choose what type of files to create and/or send
 		- You must choose at least one.
-	7. Book types to create x-ray files for
+	7. Book types to create files for
-		- Selection of formats to consider when creating and sending x-ray files.
+		- Selection of formats to consider when creating and sending files.
 		- You must choose at least one.
 	8. If device has both (mobi and azw3) formats, prefer
-		- This will choose which format to send x-ray files for if your device has both file formats
+		- This will choose which format to send files for if your device has both file formats
 		- This matters because there are offsets in the x-ray file that determine whether something that is highlighted is part of the x-ray
 		- If you are sure you only have one format of the book type on the device, this does not matter.